 - A documented energy conservation program is in place

-- A written Environmental Management System is encouraged
+- A written Environmental Management System is in place

 - An active recycling program for processing waste is in place